Life Insurance with Arteriosclerosis Obliterans.

 Can I qualify for life insurance after I’ve been diagnosed with Arteriosclerosis Obliterans?

 Yes, individuals who have been diagnosed with Arteriosclerosis Obliterans can and often will be able to qualify for a traditional term or whole life insurance policy.
-The problem is, because arteriosclerosis Obliterans is a pre-existing medical condition that affects one’s arteries, most (if not all) life insurance companies are going to be rather hesitant about insuring someone that has been diagnosed with this condition and will want to ask a lot of questions about how “serious” your condition is prior to making any kind of decision about the outcome of your life insurance application.
+The problem is because arteriosclerosis Obliterans is a pre-existing medical condition that affects one’s arteries, most (if not all) of the top rated life insurance companies are going to be hesitant about insuring someone that has been diagnosed with this condition.

 Why do life insurance companies care if I’ve been diagnosed with Arteriosclerosis Obliterans?

 Any time an individual has been diagnosed with a pre-existing cardiovascular disease, you can bet that most life insurance companies are going to be pretty interested in it.
-Which is why it’s not surprise that being diagnosed with arteriosclerosis obliterans really isn’t any different.
+This is why it’s not surprising that being diagnosed with arteriosclerosis obliterans really isn’t any different.

 What kind of information will the insurance companies ask me or be interested in?

 - When were you first diagnosed with Arteriosclerosis Obliterans?

 - Who diagnosed your Arteriosclerosis Obliterans?
 A general practitioner or a cardiologist?

 - What symptoms (if any) led to your diagnosis?

 - What medications (if any) are you currently taking?